joway/node-kfk/README.md

 In `KafkaAMOConsumer`, `node-kfk` use the `enable.auto.commit=true` and `enable.auto.offset.store=true` options which completely depend on librdkafka to management the offsets and will auto commit the latest offsets periodically(the interval depends on `auto.commit.interval.ms`, default is `1000`).

 In `KafkaALOConsumer`, we still want librdkafka to commit automatically, but we need to control offsetStore manually.
-When `node-kfk` ensure that all messages had been handled success, it will store the latest offsets in offsetStore, and wait for committed by librdkafka.
+When `node-kfk` ensure that all messages had been handled successfully, it will store the latest offsets in offsetStore, and wait for committed by librdkafka.

 ### Others